Rethes/3D_SnakeGame/README.md

 ## <a name="features">Features</a>

-1. The snake can pass through walls
+1. **Snake can pass through walls**: The snake reappears on the opposite side when it passes through a wall.

-2. The snake cannot collide with itself
+2. **Self-collision-free snake**: The snake can pass through its own body without ending the game.

-3. The snake gets bigger when it eats apples
+3. **Snake grows with each apple eaten**: The snake’s size increases as it eats apples, making it harder to maneuver.

-4. Walls inside the arena to make the game harder
+4. **Walls inside the arena**: Obstacles in the form of walls make navigating the arena more challenging.

-5. A score board
+5. **Scoreboard**: Displays the player’s score during the game and on the game-over screen.

-6. Show the player's score on the game over screen
+6. **High score**: Tracks the highest score achieved across sessions.

-7. Pause Function
+7. **Pause functionality**: Pause and resume the game by pressing the P key.

-8. Implement a high score feature
+8. **Game over screen**: Displays the player’s score and high score after the game ends, with options to restart or quit.

-9. Player can restart the game
+9. **Restart game**: Press R to restart the game after it’s over.

-10. Add a splash screen with the name of the game
+10. **Start-up splash screen**: A welcoming screen with the game title and instructions.

 ## <a name="quick-start">Quick Start</a>